Pseudocholinesterase deficiency: Signs and symptoms

 The effects are varied depending on the particular drug given.
 When anesthetists administer standard doses of these anesthetic drugs to a person with pseudocholinesterase deficiency, the patient experiences prolonged paralysis of the respiratory muscles, requiring an extended period of time during which the patient must be mechanically ventilated.
 Eventually the muscle-paralyzing effects of these drugs will wear off despite the deficiency of the pseudocholinesterase enzyme.
 If the patient is maintained on a mechanical respirator until normal breathing function returns, there is little risk of harm to the patient.

-However, because it is rare in the general population, it is sometimes overlooked when a patient does not wake-up after surgery.
+Because it is rare in the general population, pseudocholinesterase deficiency is sometimes overlooked when a patient does not wake up after surgery.
 If this happens, there are two major complications that can arise.
-First, the patient may lie awake and paralyzed, while medical providers try to determine the cause of the patient's unresponsiveness.
+First, the patient may lie awake and paralyzed while medical providers try to determine the cause of the patient's unresponsiveness.
 Second, the breathing tube may be removed before the patient is strong enough to breathe properly, potentially causing respiratory arrest.

 This enzyme abnormality is a benign condition unless a person with pseudocholinesterase deficiency is exposed to the offending pharmacological agents.